ASFHyP3/hyp3-docs/docs/guides/burst_insar_product_guide.md

 The tags and extensions used and example file names for each raster are listed in Table 2 below.

 {% set base_name = 'S1<wbr>_136231<wbr>_IW2<wbr>_20200604<wbr>_20200616<wbr>_VV<wbr>_INT80<wbr>_12E3<wbr>' %}

+(TODO: Either add a second example base name for a multi-burst job, or replace this with a multi-burst job name)

 | Extension              | Description                         | Example                               |
 |------------------------|-------------------------------------|---------------------------------------|